Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 A compact symplectic $4$-manifold $(W,\omega)$ is said to have a {\bf convex contact boundary} if there is an outward-pointing normal vector field $v$ along its boundary $M=\partial W$ such that $L_v \omega =\omega$.
 In this case, there is a canonical contact structure $\xi:=\ker (i_v\omega)|_M$ on $M$, which is uniquely determined up to a contact isotopy, as the normal vector fields $v$, though not unique, form a convex, thus path-connected, space.
 If in the above definition, the normal vector field $v$ is inward-pointing, then the compact symplectic $4$-manifold $(W,\omega)$ is said to have a {\bf concave contact boundary}.
 One continues to have a canonically defined contact structure $\xi:=\ker (i_v\omega)|_M$ which is unique up to a contact isotopy, however, a crucial difference in the concave case is that the orientation of $M=\partial W$ as the boundary of $W$ is the opposite of the canonical orientation of the contact manifold $(M,\xi)$.
 Finally, in either the convex or the concave case, it is well-known that the symplectic structure $\omega$ near the boundary of $W$ is completely determined by the contactomorphism class of the contact manifold $(M,\xi)$.
 Consequently, if $(W,\omega)$ is a compact symplectic $4$-manifold with a convex contact boundary $(M,\xi)$ and $(W^\prime,\omega^\prime)$ is a compact symplectic $4$-manifold with a concave contact boundary $(M^\prime,\xi^\prime)$, and moreover, there is a contactomorphism $\phi:(M,\xi) \rightarrow (M^\prime,\xi^\prime)$ (i.e., $\phi_\ast(\xi)=\xi^\prime$), then one can form a closed symplectic $4$-manifold $X:=W\cup_\phi W^\prime$ by gluing symplectically $(W,\omega)$ and $(W^\prime,\omega^\prime)$ along their contact boundaries via $\phi:(M,\xi) \rightarrow (M^\prime,\xi^\prime)$.
 This procedure is called {\bf contact gluing}, and our goal is to construct symplectic $4$-manifolds with a small topology (e.g. small Betti numbers), preferably even with an exotic smooth structure, via contact gluing (cf. \cite{C}).

 The $4$-manifolds $(W,\omega)$ with convex contact boundary come in natural examples, such as Stein surfaces, while the $4$-manifolds $(W^\prime,\omega^\prime)$ with concave contact boundary do not, so they need to be constructed.
 Historically and in the literature, the $4$-manifold $(W^\prime,\omega^\prime)$ with concave contact boundary $(M^\prime,\xi^\prime)$ is often called a {\bf symplectic cap} of the contact manifold $(M^\prime,\xi^\prime)$, while $(W,\omega)$ is called a (strong) {\bf symplectic filling} of the convex contact boundary $(M,\xi)$.
-The cap served as a technical device which allows one to embed a fillable contact $3$-manifold into a closed symplectic $4$-manifold as a hypersurface of contact type, so that the tools such as gauge theory or Gromov-Taubes theory, which are only available for closed $4$-manifolds, can be used to study the contact $3$-manifolds (see \cite{PM0, C00} for some earlier applications of this idea in the Stein fillable case).
-The most general existence theorem for symplectic caps was due to Eliashberg \cite{Eli} (see also Etnyre \cite{Etn}), which at the time was the missing ingredient in the solution of Property P Conjecture in knot theory \cite{KM}.
+The cap served as a technical device which allows one to embed a fillable contact $3$-manifold into a closed symplectic $4$-manifold as a hypersurface of contact type, so that the $4$-manifold theory tools such as Seiberg-Witten theory or Gromov-Taubes theory can be used to study the contact $3$-manifolds (see \cite{PM0, C00} for some earlier applications of this idea in the Stein fillable case).
+The most general existence theorem for symplectic caps was due to Eliashberg \cite{Eli} and Etnyre \cite{Etn} independently, which at the time was the missing ingredient in the solution of Property P Conjecture in knot theory \cite{KM}.
 We should point out that the symplectic caps constructed in these contexts often have a very large, and uncontrollable, topology thus are unsuitable for the purpose of constructing small symplectic $4$-manifolds with interesting geometric or topological properties.